-MICL has many years' experience upon which to base premiums and terms for all of its current lines of business.
+MICL has many years' experience upon which to base premiums and terms for these lines of business.
 All programmes are priced to a target loss ratio and corrective action taken whenever those loss ratio thresholds are exceeded.
-Corrective action taken in 2017 was a combination of premium adjustments, product eligibility adjustments and claims audits at dealers and administrators.
+Corrective action taken in 2018 was a combination of premium adjustments, product eligibility adjustments and claims audits at dealers and administrators.
 This allowed the overall performance to remain in line with plan.